ohbendy/Myanmar-font-resources/README.md

 Then there are various 'legs' that attach below base letters, vowels -u and -uu, medialHa, and combinations of those characters.
 I separated the consonant Na and the below base ligature medialWaHa into their own groups because they present singular challenges.
 Below base elements may also collide with a following medialRa.
 And all the combinations need to be tested when there's a dotbelow in the first cluster.

 Coding all the contextual kerning rules manually means measuring the amount of space needed to avoid collisions and writing rules to handle each situation.
-It amounts to about 300 rules.
 And of course the distances will vary between weights/styles in the font.
+And we want to make sure that clusters don't bump when there's also a wordspace between them.
 So an algorithmic approach would be much more reliable.

 ## [Confusables](https://github.com/ohbendy/Myanmar-font-resources/blob/master/Confusables.md)
 Noting the sequences that have similar visual appearance, and how some designs can distinguish those sequences.